HTuO/HTuO.github.io/_posts/2024-08-12-Scientist-chemoinformatics-&-computational-chemistry.md

 At HTuO, we value creativity and integrity and expect high performance from all of our staff.
 We believe in creating a diverse work environment that is balanced, supportive, and encourages a healthy work-life balance.

+### Location
+Vancouver, BC (Hybrid, 2-3 days in office)

 ### Roles and Responsibilities:
 * Lead the design of HTuO’s data analysis and benchmark tracking packages (Python) for small-molecule structural data and drug design.
 * Lead the automation of data analysis and ETL pipeline for systematically processing the above-mentioned strategies, and collaborate with the Director of Technology to deploy and maintain the pipeline
 * Collaborate with R&D Lead to design proper statistical and visualization strategies for parametrization, benchmarks and validations of HTuO’s molecular modeling platform
 * Direct the Parameterization of HTuO’s modeling platform
-* Supervise and grow a team of computational chemists and data scientists
+* Supervise and grow a team of data scientists

 ### Qualifications:
 * PhD in a related field (e.g. theoretical/computational physics, chemistry, biophysics, biochemistry, or other sciences) or equivalent experience.
 * Deep understanding of molecular structures and analysis methods
 * Deep understanding of multi-variable optimization methods
 * Development experience in Python for data analysis
 * Prior experience with databases and data storage/analysis tools
 * Experience with AI/ML for science would be an asset

+### Company Benefits
+* Flexible hours, generous PTO and sick leave
+* Health, dental and vision benefits
+* Company stock option plan

 ### Compensation
-* Salary range: $85-96,000 CAD/year
-* Additional incentives include participation in the company stock option plan, health benefits and relocation assistance.

-### Notes
-* This position is open only to Canadian citizens or those already authorized to work in Canada.
-* We encourage diversity and will not tolerate discrimination in any form.
-* Only applicants that are selected for interviews will be contacted.
-* HTuO currently uses a hybrid work schedule with a minimum of two days in the office per week.
+The annual base salary for this position ranges from $85,000-$96,000.

 ### How to apply:
+We invite applications from qualified Canadian candidates.
+Our commitment to diversity means we reject all forms of discrimination.
+Only those selected for interviews will be contacted.
+Priority will be given to local candidates.

-To be considered for this position, please email the following to [careers@htuobio.com](mailto:careers@htuobio.com):
+To be considered for this position, please email the following along with your resume to [careers@htuobio.com](mailto:careers@htuobio.com):
-* Resume
-* Cover Letter, including:
-  * General overview of your interest in this role
+* Cover Letter, including a General overview of your interest in this role
 * Your qualifications and relevant experience(s)
-  * Please incorporate the word ‘water’ in your cover letter
+* Incorporate the word ‘water’ in your cover letter